Coming from Queens

 Making the jump without the wall

 Coming straight from Queens, the two-star board can look busy at first.
-Three things make it click fast:
+What makes it click fast:

 - Start easy, size up gradually.
 Begin at a small two-star board and let the boards grow as the moves become second nature.